doomlaser/DepthMask-Unity-Shader/Readme.md

 ## Getting Started

-Download the shader and put it in your Assets/Shaders directory.
+Download the shader and put it in your project's Assets/shaders directory.
 Make a material in Unity and set its shader to DepthMask, and experiment.

 Good luck!